Frequently Asked Questions

 It was decided to proceed with 5,000 recipients based on the number of Nova Scotians recognized in the 2012 Diamond Jubilee Medal Program.
 At that time, 3,800 residents of Nova Scotia were awarded medals.
 The number 5,000 accounts for population growth and also the desire to recognize a large number of people who have made significant contributions throughout the COVID-19 pandemic.

-WILL MEMBERS OF THE PUBLIC BE ABLE TO MAKE NOMINATIONS?
+WERE MEMBERS OF THE PUBLIC BE ABLE TO MAKE NOMINATIONS?

 HOW WAS THE MEDAL APPROVED?

 Her Majesty The Queen approved the design.
 The Governor-in-Council, composed of the provincial Cabinet and the Lieutenant Governor, approved the creation of the medal and program.
 In this capacity, the Lieutenant Governor is also acting on behalf of Her Majesty The Queen.
+The Government of Canada then approved the medal for wear alongside other Canadian Orders, Decorations and Medals through Order-in-Council 2022-1192.

 WILL OTHER PROVINICAL MEDALS BE ESTABLISHED?